 Ann Arbor, MI, USA

-Terumo Heart, Inc. is a U.S. subsidiary of Terumo Corporation with headquarters and manufacturing facilities in Ann Arbor, Michigan.
+Terumo Heart, Inc. is a wholly owned subsidiary of Terumo Corporation with headquarters and manufacturing facilities in Ann Arbor, Michigan.
 The company's focus is the innovation and introduction of products to improve the quality of healthcare for heart failure patients.
 Terumo Corporation, located in Tokyo, Japan, is a leading developer, manufacturer and global marketer of a wide array of medical products.
-DuraHeart is limited to investigational use only in the United States, and is CE marked in Europe.